Three Little Chickpeas

 • 4 garlic cloves, minced or crushed

-• 1 inch grated fresh ginger
+• 1 inch grated fresh ginger, peeled

 • 2 teaspoons ground coriander